friemen/reactor/README.md

 **reduce** -- Creates a signal from an event source that changes its value by applying a function to the current value of the signal and an event.

 **react-with** -- Subscribes a listener function to an event source.

-**unsubscribe** -- Unsubscribes a listener function from an event source.

 ### Functions applying to Signals